 What are Fraud Red Flags?

 Fraud red flags refer to undesirable situations or conditions that consistently contribute to fraud, waste, and abuse of resources.
-When an investigator is reviewing the company’s stocks or financial statements, certain undesirable characteristics may stand out as fraud red flags or contributors to fraud.
+When an investigator is reviewing a company’s stocks or financial statements, certain undesirable characteristics may stand out as fraud red flags – contributors to fraud or circumstances that may indicate the presence of fraud.

 All organizations face fraud risk, which can either be internal or external.
-Internal risks come from persons within the organization who use their positions to enrich themselves by misappropriating resources and assets owned by their employer.
-On the other hand, external risks are engineered by government officers, customers, and contractors who may represent facts to obtain money illegally.
+Internal risks come from persons within the organization who may use their position to enrich themselves by misappropriating resources and assets owned by their employer.
+On the other hand, external risks are engineered by government officers, customers, and contractors who may seek to obtain money illegally.

 Red Flag Warnings of Fraud

-There are several red flags that audit and accounting professionals should look out for when detecting fraud within an organization.
-They include:
+There are several red flags that audit and accounting professionals should look out for.
+They include the following:

-Although it’s normal to lose a few items of inventory while moving items, excessive inventory shrinkage may be an indicator of ongoing fraud.
-An auditor can detect inventory shrinkage by looking at the balance sheet, the number of products in stock and those sold and comparing them with previous records and projections.
-In certain circumstances, the auditor may do unplanned stock-taking on random days to detect any unusual characteristics.
+Although it’s normal to lose a few items of inventory when moving items, excessive inventory shrinkage may be an indicator of ongoing fraud.
+An auditor can detect inventory shrinkage by looking at the balance sheet, the number of products in stock, and those sold – and then comparing them with previous records and projections.
+In certain circumstances, the auditor may do unplanned stock-taking on random days to detect any unusual inventory characteristics.

 An organization may experience frequent cases of reported missing documents that relate to critical departments.
 When the frequency of occurrence becomes too often, it may be a sign of ongoing fraud within the organization.
-Some of the documents that are likely to go missing include register of motor vehicles, list of sales and purchases, checkbooks, inventory reports, etc. When such records disappear, it may point to an undesirable situation that may lead to loss of certain assets or money.
+Missing documents that are fraud red flags include registration of motor vehicles, lists of sales and purchases, checkbooks, and inventory reports.
+When such records disappear, it may point to an undesirable situation that may lead to loss of certain assets or money.

 There are cases when a company’s accounting department may erroneously process duplicate payments to a vendor or service provider.
 If the mistake was genuine, the officers involved ought to identify such errors and report so that urgent action can be taken.